-- o Identify the key elements of compensation approaches by organizations. - Identify how salaries are connected to markets, and the impact of searching for experience as a qualification. - o Identify the elements of the "Job Performer System" (Rummler & Brache) and how they can impact employee productivity. - o Identify models and strategies that colleges and universities utilize to build and maintain health benefits for employees. - o Identify the elements of provided retirement programs and future possibilities for institutions.
+- o Identify and discuss the importance of integrated people strategies in organizations. - Develop an employment philosophy/relationship that balances employee needs and employer expectations. - Identify the key people costs in an organizational budget. - Identify the elements of a comprehensive human resources systems model and how they interact in the life cycle of an employee at an organization. - Part 2 - Identify the key elements of compensation approaches by organizations. - Identify how salaries are connected to markets, and the impact of searching for experience as a qualification. - Identify the elements of the "Job Performer System" (Rummler & Brache) and how they can impact employee productivity. - Identify models and strategies that colleges and universities utilize to build and maintain health benefits for employees. - Identify the elements of provided retirement programs and future possibilities for institutions. - Part 3 - Identify best practices in developing a talent management strategy including: the search process, "1st year experience", and a workforce plan. - Explain the criticality of feedback and expectations including management/leadership development, performance reviews, and a link to rewards. - Demonstrate the value of utilizing the "Intent, Behavior, and Impact" model when interacting with groups of people.

-Part 3

-- Identify best practices in developing a talent management strategy including: the search process, "1st year experience", and a workforce plan. - Explain the criticality of feedback and expectations including management/leadership development, performance reviews, and a link to rewards. - Identify the importance for a focus on diversity, equity, and inclusion in higher education employment. - o Demonstrate the value of utilizing the "Intent, Behavior, and Impact" model when interacting with groups of people.